 Next, logon to Webadvisor and get to know your financial aid package.

-If you have not already done so, please print and fill out the following “pre-application” form and get the required signatures from your faculty advisor and the Office of Student Affairs.
+If you have not already done so, please fill out the following “pre-application” form.
+This online form automatically requests electronic approvals from your faculty advisor and the Office of Student Affairs.

 It is important to start this process early, preferably a year in advance of your anticipated departure.